Looking for "best" IVF clinic abroad?

 Egg and sperm donor selection can be a complex process.
 Often initial requirements seem very clear but through viewing different donor profiles, recipients’ likes and dislikes may change.
 Historically, it was common for a racial match to be the first consideration, but now family units are much more ethnically diverse and therefore things are not so ‘black and white’.

-Generally a recipient would firstly consider which physical characteristics would work for their family unit.
+Generally, a recipient would first consider which physical characteristics would work for their family unit.
 When double donation is involved, it is more common for couples to decide that they wish to match themselves.
 However, with the increasing number of single women choosing double donation, priorities have changed.
 Although one of the donors may be chosen as a match to themselves or to their wider family group, the second donor may be chosen purely on personality traits, hobbies or academic success.
 This opens the door for much more diversity in the donor pool, where previously only those donors that were deemed attractive enough were selected.

 Historically, matching the donor’s CMV (Cytomegalovirus) status with your own would be a consideration.
 CMV if contracted during pregnancy, can have a detrimental impact on your foetus’s development.
-However, it is now standard practise to screen all donors (egg and sperm) to ensure the active virus is not present.
+However, it is now standard practice to screen all donors (egg and sperm) to ensure the active virus is not present.

 Blood group matching was also once considered a crucial part of donor selection.
 This was not always for medical reasons.
 Some families wanted to ensure that if they chose to keep their use of donation a secret, it would not be accidentally discovered in a medical emergency, by having a child whose blood group was not a match for a parent.

-Removing both of these exclusion criteria, has greatly increased patient choice and should be discussed with your treating clinician if you are concerned.
+Removing both of these exclusion criteria has greatly increased patient choice and should be discussed with your treating clinician if you are concerned.

-4. Donor half siblings
+4. Donor half-siblings

 In the UK, any donor can legally contribute to the creation of 10 family groups.
 This does not mean 10 children, but 10 families who may decide to have more than one child.
 Therefore, with double donation, if both donors reach their maximum family quota, there is a chance that your resulting child may be linked to up to 20 different families with multiple offspring.
 However, although it is usual for a sperm donor to contribute to his full family quota, the nature of the egg donation process is self-limiting with most egg donors contributing to less than 5 families.
-If you decide to opt for a donor that is not recruited in the UK, you may wish to consider the number of half sibling families you would feel comfortable with.
+If you decide to opt for a donor who is not recruited in the UK, you may wish to consider the number of half-sibling families you would feel comfortable with.

 Although imported donors do have to meet the 10 UK family limit, they may have been used internationally where the family limits are higher or not so closely regulated.